AbdullahNajeebb/AbdullahNajeebb/README.md

 # Hello, I'm [Abdullah Najeeb]! 👋

-I'm a [Your Profession/Title] passionate about [Your Interests].
+I'm a [Footballer] passionate about [coding].
 Welcome to my GitHub profile!

-🔭 I’m currently working on [Current Projects/Work].
+🔭 I’m currently working on [vs code].
 🌱 I’m currently learning [Technologies/Subjects of Interest].
 💬 Ask me about [Your Expertise/Skills].